vmware-labs/node-replicated-kernel/doc/src/configuration/CI.md

 ssh-keygen
 ```

-Then, add the key to the `bespin-ci` account.
+Then, add the key to the `nrk-ci` account.

 ## Configure software for the gitlab runner account